 - There is more than $500 property damage

 The problem is, you can never really be sure when the damage is greater than $500.
 You need to err on the side of caution.
 You don’t want to be criminally punished for not reporting a minor accident.

-Call and schedule a free initial consultation with an Atlanta car wreck attorney today.
+Contact us and schedule a free initial consultation with a skilled Georgia personal injury firm today.